ITINERARY

 This morning, we explore the island of South Plaza.
 After a dry landing on the jetty, we will hike an easy loop trail, exploring the uplifted island and noting the high cliffs on the southern side.
 The rocky coast hosts a big colony of Galápagos sea lions, while the eastern point has another colony of sea lion bachelors.
 As we continue our hike, keep your eyes out for the large population of land iguanas that are typically found near the beautiful prickly pear cactus trees.

-We will then return to the yacht for lunch, and continue exploring in the afternoon with an optional snorkel.
+We will then return to the yacht for lunch and continue exploring in the afternoon with an optional snorkel.

 In the afternoon, we explore Santa Fé Island, which is home to a large Galápagos sea lion colony.
 We take the zodiacs to a wet landing on the beach and hike a short trail through the dry vegetation of the Arid Zone.
-Soon, we will arrive at a forested cliff festooned with prickly pear cactus, then continue on to a second beach.
+Soon, we will arrive at a forested cliff festooned with prickly pear cactus, then continue to a second beach.
 Keep your eye out for the endemic land iguanas of Santa Fé, who like to camouflage themselves in the vegetation.

 At the end of the afternoon, we will return to the yacht in the evening for dinner and our nightly discussions.